H

 Blood Pressure

-Annually, or more often if elevated.
+Annually, or more frequently if elevated.
 High blood pressure in your 30s increases cardiovascular risk later.

 Starting at age 35 (or earlier with risk factors like family history, PCOS, or obesity).
 Reassess every 5 years if normal.